For the Purrbabies

-A slow feed dog bowl does precisely what the name implies: It gives your dog portions of food at a time so they can’t inhale their meal.
-There are many reasons why it’s a good idea for dog owners to invest in a slow feeder bowl, including digestion and your doggie’s penchant for stealing another pet’s food after inhaling their own.
+A slow feed dog bowl does precisely what the name implies: It gives your dog portions of food at a time so they can’t inhale their entire meal in one breath.
+There are many reasons why it’s a good idea for dog owners to invest in a slow feeder bowl, including digestion and your doggie’s penchant for stealing another pet’s food after finishing their own.

 There are plenty of options on the market, from high-quality stainless steel bowls to brightly-colored lick mats.
 Some come in varying heights and different shapes.
-Which one is best for your dog?
+But which one is best for your dog?

-We went digging.
-We reviewed these feeders ourselves using the following criteria: how fast a dog ate out of the slow feeder bowl, durability, safety, ease of cleaning, assembly, and packaging.
+We reviewed these slow feed dog bowls ourselves using the following criteria: how fast a dog ate out of the slow feeder bowl, durability, safety, ease of cleaning, assembly, and packaging.

 Neater Raised Slow Feeder Bowl is accessible for large and small dogs.
 It boasts two elevations so that you can adjust to your dog’s height.
 The small pockets slow your dog’s eating down, but they can hold up to 6 cups of food, making them a good option for large dogs, too.